APDevTeam/CustomWhiteList/README.md

 ## CustomWhitelist
-CustomWhitelist allows modification to the whitelist even when Mojang UUID queries are rejected
+CustomWhitelist allows modification to the whitelist even when Mojang UUID queries are rejected.

 ### Commands
 **/customwhitelist** `<add/remove>`